 What is a Pelvic Fracture?

 A pelvis fracture is a break of the ring of bones that connect your spine to the hips.
 These fractures usually result from high energy injuries such as car accidents or falls from a height in younger patients and most often from falls in the elderly patient.
 The pelvis can be broken into many pieces or just crack slightly depending on the quality of bone and the type of injury.
 Pelvic fractures are described according to where and how the bone breaks and they are classified into different types by injury pattern.
-Differentiation of these injuries can be complex and these injuries should be treated by an orthopaedic trauma specialist.
+Differentiation of these injuries can be complex and these injuries should be treated by an orthopedic trauma specialist.

 What does the Pelvis do?